mlpack/mlpack/doc/tutorials/neighbor_search.md

 // Evaluate the base case between two points. double BaseCase(const size_t queryIndex, const size_t referenceIndex);

-// Score the two nodes to see if they can be pruned, returning DBL_MAX double Score(TreeType& queryNode, TreeType& referenceNode);
+// Score the two nodes to see if they can be pruned, returning DBL_MAX if so. double Score(TreeType& queryNode, TreeType& referenceNode);
 ```